Claude Opus 4.5Batch 1

 And his verdict on Schrödinger: "Well, it's a great story but you know where are the experiments to tell you that it's true?"

-6. The DIY/Bricolage Approach — Independence from Infrastructure
+6. The /Bricolage Approach — Independence from Infrastructure

 Brenner repeatedly built things: